metgar/kittynder/README.md

 # KITTYNDER

 ## Project
-Simple Tinder-like app for cats
+Simple Tinder-like app for cats.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup
-You need to get a valid API key from [https://thecatapi.com/](https://thecatapi.com/) and put it in .env (or .env.local) properties file.
+You need to get a valid API key from [https://thecatapi.com/](https://thecatapi.com/) and put it in .env (or .env.local) properties file.\
 The key to use is already defined but commented.

 ## Available Scripts